devership16/CSCI599-DeepLearning/README.md

 ### $$g(v_i, r, v_j) = z_i^T D_r R D_r Z_j $$

 Here, $$R$$ is a trainable weight matrix that models the global variations between the two node types $$i$$ and $$j$$.
 This parameter is shared between all the edge types corresponding to the node types.
 The other parameter is $$D_r$$, a diagonal matrix, which are used to map local interactions for each edge type $$r$$.
 They model the importance of each dimension in the node embeddings towards predicting the existence of an edge type $$r$$.

+#### GCNN Training

+The trainable parameters of the model are
+- weight matrices for each edge type $$W_r$$
+- Weight matrix $$R$$ for mapping interaction between two node types
+- A diagonal weight matrix $$D_r$$ corresponding to each edge type.

+We have used the cross-entropy loss to optimize our model.
+The loss function can be represented as

+### $$J_r(i, j) = -\log p_r^{ij} - \mathbb{E}_{n\sim P_r (j)} \(1 - p_r^{in})log$$
+### $$J = \sum_{(v_i, r, v_j) \in R} J_r(i, j)$$

+We have used negative sampling to estimate the model.
+For each edge type r between nodes $$v_i$$ and $$v_j$$ (positive sample), we choose another node vn randomly and sample the edge type $$r$$ (negative sample) between them (Mikolov et al., 2013).

+The loss gradients are then propagated through the decoder and encoder, thus, performing an end-to-end optimization and jointly optimizing all the parameters.
+We train our model for 50 epochs using the ADAM optimizer with a learning rate of 0.001.
+To initialize the weights, we use a method proposed by Glorot and Bengio (2010).
+We also normalize the node features.
+We use sparse matrix multiplications due to the enormous size of the matrices which are quite sparse.
+We also apply dropout to the hidden layers to prevent overfitting and the allowing the model to generalize well.

+We create batches by randomly selecting an edge type and then randomly picking edges from it.
+If the samples are exhausted then the edge type is not sampled again in the same epoch.
+If all the edge types are exhausted then the we count that as one epoch.
+This way the edge types are picked in the order of their contribution to loss function.
+This approach helps in fitting the model in the memory.

 ## Results